 Keep Your Dental Appointments

 See us twice a year for dental exams and cleanings.
-We know it can be tough fitting them into a busy calendar, but we make it as easy as we can by offering hours as early as 7:30 a.m. and Friday appointments.
+We know it can be tough fitting them into a busy calendar, but we make it as easy as we can by offering hours as early as 8:00 a.m.

 Let us help you make 2019 a great year for dental health!
 Call us at 334-600-1423 if you need to schedule an exam or other appointment.